1. Are the expected value and mean value different?

 To push data science to increase relevance, a catalyst is an important thing.
 While it helps in increasing machine learning usage in different industries.
 As machine learning is good because it has data within it.
 Also, it has the ability to consume algorithms in it.
 Moreover, my expectation is that to move forward basic levels of machine learning.
 Thus, it will become a standard need for data scientists.

 It is a classification algorithm.
 We use it to predict a binary outcome (1 / 0, Yes / No, True / False) given a set of independent variables.
-To represent binary / categorical outcome, we use dummy variables.
+To represent the binary/categorical outcome, we use dummy variables.

 It is a regression model in which the response variable was categorical values such as True/False or 0/1.
 Thus, it actually measures the probability of a binary response.